 Snacking during labor helps you maintain your energy levels.
-Here are some easy & healthy snacks for hospital bag that can be packed.
-While you might wonder if you feel hungry or if you can even eat during labor, here is the answer – you might and it is a good idea to plan some healthy snacks in hospital bag that help you keep hydrated and give you that instant energy.
+Here are some easy & healthy Hospital Bag snacks that can be packed.
+While you might wonder if you feel hungry or if you can even eat during labor, here is the answer – you might and it is a good idea to plan some healthy hospital bag snacks that help you keep hydrated and give you that instant energy.
 Grab your Hospital bag essentials checklist here and add the healthy snacks to it.

 This was my biggest question when I was preparing to give birth.
 And the answer is yes! unless you are medically advised not to.
 While some moms do not feel like eating anything, some feel hungry and eating helps them keep up energy levels.
 It is always best to be prepared and pack a few snacks so you and your partner can enjoy them after you are done giving birth as part of your postpartum and breastfeeding essentials.

 From my experience, both my labors were quick and did not have time to eat.
 But after giving birth, I ate up all the snacks I had packed in my hospital bag coz I was drained out and hungry.

 Packing the hospital bag snacks not only makes it easier to grab and eat when you want but also saves a trip to running to the hospital pantry when you or your partner need that coconut water or the energy bar the most.